blinken/paradar/doc/user-manual.md

 Caveat - the antenna supplied with paradar is tuned to 1090Mhz.
 It will still receive strong signals on 978Mhz, but reception will be weaker.
-However, even in the US the predominant frequency in use is 1090Mhz for air-to-air position transmission, and aircraft ADS-B transmitters are very powerful.
+However, even in the US 1090MHz is the predominant frequency in use for air-to-air position transmission.

 ## Software updates